Lab5015/Lab5015Analysis/README.md

 1. `moduleCharacterization_step3.cpp`:
    This step is still missing.
 The idea here is to run over the histograms filled in step2 and produce summary plots.
 Loops over the events don't belong to here.

+### Visualize the results
+All the results are available for inspection on a website hosted on pcfatis.
+The [link](https://pcfatis.mib.infn.it) is accessible via tunnel.